Handbook of Operating Procedures 7-1310

 - Review concerns involving the care and use of animals at the University.

-- Make written recommendations to the Institutional Official regarding any aspect of the University’s animal program, facilities, or personnel training.
+- Make written recommendations to the IO regarding any aspect of the University’s animal program, facilities, or personnel training.

 - Review and approve, require modifications in (to secure approval), or withhold approval of activities related to the care and use of animals.

-- Notify investigators and the University (via the Institutional Official) in writing of its decision to approve or withhold approval of those activities related to the care and use of animals, or of modifications required to secure IACUC approval.
+- Notify investigators, and the University (via the IO) in writing of its decision to approve, withhold approval, or require modifications to secure IACUC approval of activities related to the care and use of animals.

-- Suspend an activity involving animals if deemed necessary.
+- Suspend, or terminate an activity involving animals if deemed necessary.

 - Attending Veterinarian